Chang Kia-ngau: Biography

-In March 1935, H.H.
-Kung staged a coup against the Bank of China and Bank of Communications, forcing both to create new shares to allow the government to take a controlling share financed by overvalued government bonds.
-Chang Kia-ngau was removed as general manager of the Bank of China and was offered a lesser role within the Central Bank.
-He declined the offer, but in December 1935, accepted the position of Minister of Railways.
+As longtime manager of the Bank of China, Chang attempted to prevent the bank from being politically controlled.
+Chang recommended that the Central Bank of China be made a reserve bank capable of independently regulating the money supply without political interference.
+In 1935, he was removed from office prior to the currency reform in which the fiat currency fabi replaced the silver standard and was replaced by T.V.
+Soong.

+From 1935, Chang served as Minister of Railroads and then Minister of Transportation.

-During much of the Sino-Japanese War, Chang served as Minister of Communications, accompanying the central government from Nanking to Chungking.
+During much of the Sino-Japanese War, Chang served as Minister of Communications, accompanying the central government from Nanjing to Chongqing.
 After mid-1943, he was in the U.S. frequently promoting aid to the Republic of China and at the negotiations of post-war arrangements, including aviation rights.
 He wrote a book on railroad development which was published in the U.S. at a time when interest in China was high.
 After the War, he was appointed Economic Commissioner for Manchuria, and his diaries from this period were also published in the U.S.

 After his departure from China, Chang moved to the US and was a senior research fellow at the Hoover Institution at Stanford University.
 He died on October 13, 1979, in Palo Alto, California.
 His wife, Chang Pihya, died in Palo Alto on May 17, 1997.